sparkfun/ESP8266_Thing_Dev_4H/Firmware/4HWearables/README.md

 This section is no longer valid and should be ignored.

 ### Page 18
-All parts of this page except the TROUBLESHOOTING section are no longer valid and should be ignored.
+All sections of this page except the TROUBLESHOOTING section are no longer valid and should be ignored.